 The showpiece is the stage at Mill Race Park which is wonderfully reminiscent of an Old World amphitheatre, formed from the ruins of an old stone textile mill on the banks of the Grand River.
-In addition, there is also the Civic Square Stage, the Children's Stage, The Galt Room (second floor of Cafe 13) and (back this year) The Kiwi.
+In addition, there is also the Civic Square Stage, the Craft Village Stage (which includes Children's activities during the day), The Galt Room (second floor of Cafe 13) and The Kiwi..

-The festival events begin on Friday at 7 pm with a series of concerts at five of the venues featuring some of the festival's most exciting acts.
-On Saturday and Sunday, the Children's Stage, Farmers Market and Craft Village Stage will be added.
-The long time sponsor of the festival, The Kiwi is once again participating as a venue.
-Informal jam sessions and acoustic performances will be held in the pub throughout the weekend.
+The festival events begin on Friday at 8 pm with a series of concerts at five of the venues featuring some of the festival's most exciting acts.
+On Saturday and Sunday, the Children's Stage and Farmers Market Stages will be added.
+This year the Childrens Stage will be at the Craft Village between City Hall and the Farmers Market from 1-5pm.
+It will change over to concerts and dance in the evenings.
 The historic Cambridge Farmers Market (c.
-1830's, possibly Canada's oldest Farmer's Market in continuous use) will have live music from 10am-noon on Saturday during normal hours of operation.
+1830's, possibly Canada's oldest Farmer's Market will have live music between 10am and Noon on Saturday only.

 Information regarding all performance locations, the performance schedule and rain venues will be listed in our festival programme, available onsite for $5.00 per copy.
 Programmes will be available at various advance locations throughout Waterloo Region and Wellington County prior to the festival or from our Store, and at each festival Information Booth during the event itself.
 Sales locations will be posted on the website when they are finalized.